genostack/Creating-a-blast-database-with-python/README.md

-# Creating-a-blast-database-with-python
+# Python-based blast database program

+Functions of this program:
-- Computes pairwise blast alignments for any two species' proteomes and stores the alignments in SQL relational database.
+* Computes pairwise blast alignments for two species' proteomes and stores their alignments in a relational database.
-- Allows you to retrieve two proteins specified by their accessions from the relational database.
+* Allows you to retrieve the blast alignment for two proteins (specified by their accessions) from the relational database.
-- Allows you to retrieve pairs of orthologous proteins that are mutually best hits in the species' proteomes.
+* Finds pairs of orthologous proteins that are mutually best hits in the species' proteomes.

-- Provides the blast alignment for a protein query specified by the genbank accession number in blast_alignment.py file .
-- Also provides the bit score and e-value of the alignment.
-Derived organism and protein name of the query is also outputted as a result.
-- Provides the orthologous protein accession number, when a protein is queried with blast_find_orthologs.py file.
+This project was completed for the Georgetown Graduate Bioinformatics Computing course in Fall 2015.

+# # Background
+Orthologs are genes in different species that have evolved from a common ancestral gene due to speciation.
+Orthologous genes are transcribed, and then translated subsequently to orthologous proteins.
+These orthologous proteins retain the same functionality over the course of evolution in their respective species.

+# # Installation
+This program uses the following software tools:

 Testing the program:
 - Protein accession GI#: 78706572, or waclaw protein, was run with the program file blast_alignment.py to test the alignment retrieval program.